brillout/goldpage/docs/readme.template.md

 `renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
 `renderToHtml` - If set to true, your page is rendered on Node.js (to HTML).
 `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.
-These three flags allow you to achieve any app type.
+These three flags allow you to get any app type.
 For example, by setting `renderToDom: true` and `renderToHtml: true` you get SSR, and by setting `renderToDom: true` and `renderToHtml: false` you get an MPA.
 We further elaborate in the next section.

+!INLINE ./snippets/section-footer.md #readme

 ## !VAR HOW_IT_WORKS